akcusack/opal.challenge.claudecode/README.md

 I used an iterative vibe coding workflow — starting with a detailed PRD and a precise v0 prompt, then refining in Cursor with Claude Code through feedback loops.

-The focus was on building something I'd actually use in the role, not just a demo.
+The focus was on building something I'd actually want to use in the role.
 Every feature connects back to a real operational problem: ambassador drop-offs going unnoticed, school relationships living in spreadsheets, the cold start problem when launching at a new school, and the challenge of surfacing students who wouldn't normally self-select into a wellness programme.

 Key design decisions:
-- Ranking system rewards momentum over status — who's moving, not just who's been around longest
+- Ranking system rewards momentum over status (i.e. it uplifts who's building and moving, not just who's been around longest)
 - Uncut Gems are built into the system from the first step of school onboarding, not bolted on
-- Contact buttons are context-aware — a dropped-off ambassador gets a different email template than an active one
+- Contact buttons are context-aware (a dropped-off ambassador gets a different email template than an active one)
 - The Share with School feature imagines the full workflow, not just the dashboard

 ---